 Who We Are

-This is done through evidence-based, culturally sensitive health education; partnerships that promote physical, emotional, and financial wellness; and particiatory research to better understand and share with stakeholders the barriers to health and socio-economic wellbeing in the refugee community and how to overcome them.
+We aim to work in collaboration with ECBOs to improve through evidence-based, culturally sensitive health education; partnerships that promote physical, emotional, and financial wellness; and participatory research to better understand and share with stakeholders the barriers to health and socioeconomic well being in the refugee community and how to overcome them.

 We engage community residents, youth, and other community stakeholders in a collaborative process to address health disparities at multiple levels, and we welcome new initiatives and programs that show potential to improve access and equality for all our communities.
 If you would like to collaborate or reach out with a program idea, please contact us for further details.

 We engage community residents, youth, and other community stakeholders in a collaborative process to address health disparities at multiple levels.